Social psychology: 20th century

-Late 20th century and modernity

-In the 1960s, there was growing interest in topics such as cognitive dissonance, bystander intervention, and aggression.
+During the 1960s, there was growing interest in topics such as cognitive dissonance, bystander intervention, and aggression.
+These developments were part of a trend of increasingly sophisticated laboratory experiments using college students as participants and analysis of variance designs.

 In the 1970s, a number of conceptual challenges to social psychology emerged over issues such as ethical concerns about laboratory experimentation, whether attitudes could accurately predict behavior, and to what extent science could be done in a cultural context.
-It was also in this period where situationism—the theory that human behavior changes based on situational factors—emerged and challenged the relevance of self and personality in psychology.
+It was also in this period where situationism, the theory that human behavior changes based on situational factors, emerged and challenged the relevance of self and personality in psychology.

 By the 1980s and 1990s, social psychology had developed a number of solutions to these issues with regard to theory and methodology.

+21st century

 At present, ethical standards regulate research, and pluralistic and multicultural perspectives to the social sciences have emerged.
 Most modern researchers in the 21st century are interested in phenomena such as attribution, social cognition, and self-concept.
+During the COVID-19 pandemic, social psychologists examined the effects of social isolation, fear, and misinformation on collective behavior.
+Research also focused on how pandemic-related stress affected mental health and social cohesion.
 Social psychologists are, in addition, concerned with applied psychology, contributing towards applications of social psychology in health, education, law, and the workplace.

 Core theories and concepts

 Attitudes

 In social psychology, an attitude is a learned, global evaluation that influences thought and action.
 Attitudes are basic expressions of approval and disapproval or likes and dislikes.
 For example, enjoying chocolate ice cream or endorsing the values of a particular political party are examples of attitudes.
 Because people are influenced by multiple factors in any given situation, general attitudes are not always good predictors of specific behavior.
 For example, a person may generally value the environment but may not recycle a plastic bottle because of specific factors on a given day.

+One of the most influential 20th century attitude theories was Cognitive dissonance theory.
+According to this theory, attitudes must be logically consistent with each other.
+Noticing incongruence among one's attitudes leads to an uncomfortable state of tension, which may motivate a change in attitudes or behavior.

 Research on attitudes has examined the distinction between traditional, self-reported attitudes and implicit, unconscious attitudes.
 Experiments using the Implicit Association Test (IAT), for instance, have found that people often demonstrate implicit bias against other races, even when their explicit responses profess impartiality.
 Likewise, one study found that in interracial interactions, explicit attitudes correlate with verbal behavior, while implicit attitudes correlate with nonverbal behavior.

 Attitudes are also involved in several other areas of the discipline, such as conformity, interpersonal attraction, social perception, and prejudice.